-The new Shakespeare Memorial Theatre in Stratford-upon-Avon opened to the public in 1932.
+The new Shakespeare Memorial Theatre in Stratford-upon-Avon was opened to the public in 1932.
 The Grade II* listed building was designed by Elisabeth Scott, and replaced the greater part of a Victorian structure which had burned down in 1926.
-The surviving shell of the Victorian theatre was incorporated into the design where possible, rather than being demolished; a decision which no doubt left Scott open to criticism from other Modernists, given that the orthodox position was to flatten and start afresh.
-Regardless, the new building presented a crisp and distinctive Modernist profile to the riverside.
+The surviving shell of the old theatre was incorporated into the design where possible rather than being demolished yet the new building presented a crisp and distinctive modernist profile to the riverside.

 Scott’s success in winning the commission aged only 30 was extremely impressive.
-She had been one of the first women to study at the Architectural Association in London, after it lifted its ban on female students in 1917, and the theatre commission meant she was now the first woman to win a major architectural competition in the UK.
-Sadly, despite these successes, she was still forced to battle against prejudice and sexism during the inter-war period.
-She rightly resisted efforts to label her as a ‘female architect’ and did all she could to help fellow women entering the profession, despite resistance from male colleagues.
-To make matters worse Modernism was still not readily accepted by the British public, which on the whole remained stolidly conservative in taste.
-To be a Feminist and a Modernist in Britain during the 20’s and 30’s was very hard going indeed.
+She had been one of the first women to study at the Architectural Association in London after it lifted its ban on female students in 1917, and the theatre commission meant she was now the first woman to win a major architectural competition in Britain.
+Sadly, despite these successes, she was still subjected to prejudices and sexism of the inter-war period.
+She rightly resisted efforts to label her as a ‘female architect’ and did all she could to help fellow women entering the profession in the face of resistance from male colleagues.
+To make matters worse modernism was still not readily accepted by the British public, hence to be a feminist and a modernist in Britain during the 1920s and 30s must have been very hard going indeed.

 Her pioneering work was commemorated in 2015 when an illustrated page showing Scott was included in the new British passport.